JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 Each tab guides the user when making modifications.
 The forms indicate changes by turning the edited field and the Save button yellow, signaling that the changes have not been saved.

+## Status Lights
+On the front panel are three display lights to indicate operational status of the gateway.

+The **Gateway Ready** light indicates all applications are operational and it is online and ready to process data.
+If the **Gateway Ready** is off indicates there is an internal error.
+Internal errors will cause the **External Connection** status will change from Online to Off/Failure.

+The **Gateway Ready** will go out for these operation issues:
+- There has been no new data received in over 6 minutes.
+- MQTT Enabled but connection the MQTT Broker has failed for more than 2 minutes.
+- If the reporting Server is assigned but not working
+- Internal temperature is above 160&deg;F

+The **Server Online** light indicates the connection to the monitoring server is connected and operational.
+If off, that indicates the server is not set or not connected.

+The **MQTT Online** light indicates the connection to the MQTT Broker is operational and working.
+If off, then either MQTT is not Enabled or the connection to the MQTT Broker has been lost.

 ## External Connections
 The image below shows the Smart Gateway Interface Panel.
 It offers an option for USB-C Power and an Ethernet Interface, which can provide power when connected to a POE switch.